The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: AI tracking is a newer layer on a platform built for tactical optimization.

-What it does best: An early mover in AI search optimization, focused on mention tracking and sentiment.
+What it does: An early mover in AI search optimization, focused on mention tracking and sentiment.

 Key features: Tracking across select major engines with competitor benchmarking; sentiment analysis; AI crawler analytics.